jaron/deeper-learning/README.md

 __Numpy-NN__

 * this implements a simple neural network in just numpy to demonstrate how to solve a regression problem, in this case predicting bike hire numbers.
+* also included is simple sentiment analysis using a numpy-based network, demonstrating how to distinguish between signal and noise, and visualise what's going on under the hood
-* this is a Jupyter notebook, so you can run it and experiment in your browser
+* these are Jupyter notebooks, so they can run be and experimented with in a browser

 More to come...